Meet the Baron

 Meet the Baron is a 1933 American pre-Code comedy film starring Jack Pearl, Jimmy Durante, Edna May Oliver, ZaSu Pitts, Ted Healy and His Stooges (Moe Howard, Larry Fine and Curly Howard).
-The title of the film refers to Pearl's character of Baron Munchhausen, which he made famous on his radio show.
+The film's title refers to Pearl's character of Baron Munchhausen, which he made famous on his radio show.

 Plot

-A couple of bunglers (Jimmy Durante and Jack Pearl) are abandoned in the jungles of Africa by Baron Munchausen.
-A rescue team mistake Pearl for the missing Baron, and take the two of them back to America where they receive a hero's welcome.
+Baron Munchausen has abandoned a couple of bunglers (Jimmy Durante and Jack Pearl) in the jungles of Africa.
+A rescue team mistakes Pearl for the missing Baron and takes the two of them back to America, where they receive a hero's welcome.

 The phony Baron is invited to speak at Cuddle College, run by Dean Primrose (Edna May Oliver).
-There he falls for ZaSu Pitts and meets three crazy janitors (The Three Stooges), and faces exposure as a fraud.
+There, he falls for ZaSu Pitts, meets three crazy janitors (The Three Stooges), and faces exposure as a fraud.